EldritchTiminy/chat-break/README.md

 ## Usage
 - Control the paddle with the mouse or the arrow keys.
 Bounce the ball at the blocks to "break" them.
 - Paddles can add or subtract "spin" from the ball depending on which side of the paddle the ball hits.
-- Pause or Restart the game.
+- Pause or Restart the game using the coresponding buttons below the game window.

 ## Tech Stack
 - **HTML5**